 Trials for Cloud Marketplace software

-Vendors might offer trials of their software on Cloud Marketplace, during which you can use the software without paying for the license.
-During the trial, you pay only for the infrastructure that you use.
+You can sign up for software trials from Cloud Marketplace, during which you can use the software without paying for the license.
+During the trial, you pay only for the Google Cloud infrastructure that you use.
 For each solution, you can sign up for one trial for every billing account.

-Trials include a trial period and usage credit, set by the vendor.
+Trials include a trial period and usage credit, set by the provider.
 Your trial ends when you reach the credit limit, or when the trial period expires, whichever comes first.

 For example, consider a solution for which the recommended configuration is a VM with a single vCPU, and you are charged based on the number of vCPUs in your deployment.
 During a trial, if you choose an instance with 4 vCPUs, your hourly usage fee increases, so you might reach your credit limit before the trial period expires.